Jason Pfeifer - Landscape Architect

 After graduation, what was the first position you had?
 How did that shape where you are now as a Landscape Architect?

 The first design role I had (in the built environment) was as a Designer / Technologist with Azurean Architecture in Vancouver.
-Starting from architecture and gaining experience in another discipline helped me see beyond boundaries that different professions tend to box themselves into.
-Learning the standards of another discipline, with the ability to speak the language provided the capability of advocating for better integration and outcomes on design projects.
+Starting from architecture and gaining experience in another discipline was great to learn the standards of another discipline.
+Doing so has provided a better ability to speak the language of other disicplines and to be a better advocate for improved integration and outcomes on design projects.

 What is something that surprised you at the start of your career? or What is something that surprises you about being a Landscape Architect?

-Have to be blunt: my first industry exposure to landscape architecture was seeing the work an LA was doing in a firm largely limited to planting parking lots and land development.
-Coming from design school, It was a rude awakening compared to university and the values I wanted to bring.
-That was my first impression, and I thought it represented most LA roles in industry.
-It pushed me to pursue architecture, despite leanings toward landscape architecture in university.
+To be blunt: my first industry exposure to landscape architecture was at a firm whose scope was largely limited to planting parking lots and land development.
+Coming from a creative design school, It was a rude awakening compared to the values I wanted to pursue.
+My first impression pushed me to pursue architecture, despite leanings toward landscape architecture in university.

 What are you passionate about as a Landscape Architect?